All Episodes

 It's that the voice was able to misspeak a word in a way that sounds very natural.

-Through this so far, I've heard it say some ums and little vocal things that are a bit freaky.
+Through this so far, I've heard it say some ums and little vocal things that they're a bit freaky.

 And I kind of understand how those could be programmed into this to make it sound more like flowing, organic conversation.